claui/swimprove/README.md

 ## Overview

-(tbd)
+- `i3status-custom` expands upon the `i3status` command and adds
+  custom modules to your status bar.

 ## Prerequisites

-This tool requires Sway and Linux.
+This suite of helpers requires Sway or i3.
+It also requires Linux.

 ## Installation